wjclub/telegram-grouporganization/README.md

 # telegram-grouporganization

+**DO NOT USE THIS**

-This is the backend for a telegram bot to organize stuff in group chats...
+This is the recovered php backend for @groupagreebot, an advanced poll bot for Telegram.
+This version is deprecated, use the C#-version instead.